TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 **Kerberos is the only authentication protocol that can be used for scard logon.**
 In order to support password-less logon, Kerberos has the PKINIT extension: [Public Key Cryptography for Initial Authentication in Kerberos (PKINIT)](https://datatracker.ietf.org/doc/html/rfc4556).

 The only difference between password-based Kerberos and scard-based is in the AS exchange ([The Authentication Service Exchange](https://www.rfc-editor.org/rfc/rfc4120#section-3.1)).
-During password-based logon, the AS exchange session key is generated from the user's password:
+During password-based logon, the AS exchange session key is derived from the user's password:

 ```rs
 // https://github.com/Devolutions/picky-rs/blob/628bbcab3100a782971261022f0ec91b4f4549f5/picky-krb/src/crypto/aes/key_derivation.rs#L39-L51